Muslim leaders begin European tour to protest against terror

 Some 30 people boarded the bus on Saturday with more expected to join on the way bringing the total number of participants to 60.

-(Reporting by Johnny Cotton for Reuters TV; Editing by Maya Nikolaeva and Stephen Powell)
+Reporting by Johnny Cotton for Reuters TV; Editing by Maya Nikolaeva and Stephen Powell